teamthinqers/thinkersweb-backend/replit.md

   * Dots now display cleanly with only voice/text icons and pulse animations
   * Emotion information remains available in hover cards and full dot view
   * Simplified grid appearance reduces visual clutter for better user experience
 - June 19, 2025.
+Updated search placeholder text:
+  * Changed from "Enter keywords to search for your dots or sparks" to "Search for your Dots or Sparks"
+  * Shorter, cleaner placeholder text for better mobile experience
+  * Applied to both PWA and browser modes
+- June 19, 2025.
 Enhanced Spark section alignment and PWA drag/zoom controls:
   * Centered Spark button with content box using horizontal alignment for better visual balance
   * Made content box more rectangular with fixed width and matching border radius